isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 The TGF guides companies in setting a top-down approach towards tax compliance, while CTRM guides companies to evaluate the adequacy and effectiveness of their internal controls for Corporate Income Tax.

+Agenda:

+###### Tax Governance Framework (TGF)
+1. Overview
+2. Essentials of tax governance framework for better oversight of a company’s tax risks
+*  3 building blocks and key practices
+3. Benefits of adopting the TGF